 We had our Avocado mattress delivered uncompressed to our door and installed in our bedroom which was a nice touch and something mattress companies offer we have found with the over 50+ beds we have reviewed to date.

 The Avocado mattress is priced higher than many of the mattresses we have tested, but this is also a function of the premium materials used in the construction of the mattress which sets them apart from run of the mill, “bed in a box” mattresses.

 Coming in at $1399 for a Queen, it is a little pricier than foam mattresses but less than all latex mattresses in general.
 For an all organic, high quality mattress this is a great price and surprisingly lower than expected given the very luxurious materials used.

-The Avocado mattress is a unique mattress that combines innerspring pocketed coils with a top layer of Dunlop latex and a soft organic wool cover.
+The Avocado mattress is a unique mattress that combines innerspring pocketed coils with a top layer of Dunlop latex, plush pillow top and a soft organic wool cover.

 This combination provides a high degree of bounce and responsiveness and is something that sleepers who enjoy this feel of latex with the lower foundation of a spring mattress will really like.

 The use of all natural and organic materials in the construction of the Avocado is something that sets it apart from almost all other mattresses.
 The fit and finish adds a real luxurious feel to the mattress, with from the hand-tufted rosettes on the cover to the embroidered handles on the side.